 How to Plant Lavender

 Lavender grows best in well-draining soil located in full sun.
 A little afternoon shade is helpful if you live in a hot climate.
 It grows well in most soil types, even moderately fertile soil, but you might need to amend the soil with organic matter if you have clay soil or if it's compacted.
 When planting multiple lavender plants, space them 2 to 3 feet apart.

 How to Care for Lavender

 Mature lavender plants will tolerate drought relatively well, meaning you often don't need to water the plants unless you grow them indoors.
 Younger plants need more care to bloom their best.
-Make sure soil remains damp and is well-drained, especially in the winter.
+Make sure the soil remains damp and is well-draining, especially in the winter.
 In overly wet soil, the plants can face fungal rots.
 Lavender especially likes rocky or sandy soils, and it doesn't like overly fertilized soil.

 A little pruning helps your lavender plants grow well.
 Deadhead the lavender blooms once they start to fade in the summer to renew the plant and encourage a second flowering.
 Younger stems produce more fragrant, beautiful flowers on lavender plants.
 Once your lavender is two years old, start pruning the older, woody stems.
 Use sanitized pruning shears to cut one-third of those woody stems off of the plant to encourage new growth.

 If you live in a cold or humid climate, it's best to keep lavender in pots and move them indoors in the winter.
 When keeping the plants indoors, place them near a south-facing window to allow as much light as possible.